 The Pen Tool in Photoshop creates complex selections, masks, and objects by drawing paths and shapes that may be duplicated and manipulated.

 Unlike the Brush and Pencil Tools, which “draw” pixels on your image, the Pen Tool always draws a vector path.
-In the Paths Panel, these paths display as Work Paths or Shape Paths.
+In the Paths Panel, these paths are displayed as Work Paths or Shape Paths.

 Photoshop comes with a variety of Pen tools to fit your needs and creative style other than the regular pen tool.
 They are as follows: